-This Emissions Control System is warranted for two years.
-If any emissions-related part on your small off-road engine (SORE) and equipment is defective, the part will be repaired or replaced by CPE.
+This exhaust and evaporative emission control system is warranted for two years.
+If any exhaust and evaporative, emission related part on your engine or equipment is defective in, the part will be repaired or replaced by CPE.

 OWNER WARRANTY RESPONSIBILITIES: